Harriet Hemings: Question of relationship

 Other members of Thomas Jefferson's Monticello family have (as of 2018) accepted the fact that Thomas Jefferson is the father of Sally Hemings' six children.
-Eston Hemmings changed his name to Jefferson in his life time.
+Eston Hemmings changed his name to Jefferson in his lifetime.
 In 1873, Madison Hemings and Israel Gillette separately recorded reminiscences of life at Monticello.
 Both identified Thomas Jefferson as the father of all of Sally Hemings's children.
 A Philosophic Cock, engraved by James Akin, 1804 shows Jefferson as a cock and enslaved Sally(notice turban) as his hen.
 In 1811, Elijah Fletcher wrote "the story of Black Sal is no farce – That [Jefferson] cohabits with her and has a number of children with her is a sacred truth."